“I have a vinyl banner that one of my employees folded,” says Ron. “Is there any way to remove wrinkles from a PVC vinyl banner?”

 So, in my opinion, a vinyl banner should be purchased to be hung up one time.
 It will come rolled up (unless it’s a billboard cover) and should be unrolled and hung up in a permanent location.
 That way it never has a chance to be folded up.
 Again, as stated a couple paragraphs back, if you have a banner or need a banner to take with you to a show or a presentation, polyester knit fabrics will look better every time.

-Check out double-sided cheap vinyl banner printing in here: https://www.visigraph.com/fabric-vinyl-cloth-banners/double-sided-vinyl-banners/
+Check out custom vinyl banner printing at wholesale pricing in here: https://www.visigraph.com/fabric-vinyl-cloth-banners/double-sided-vinyl-banners/